retrieveCredentials

 Return

 A list of RetrieveCredentialResult objects.
-Each result contains a RetrieveCredentialResult.doctype, and either a local ID of a retrieved credential, or an error, associated with the retrieval.
+Each result contains a doctype, and either a local ID of a retrieved credential, or an error, associated with the retrieval.

 Parameters

-An Activity from where this function is called.
-The activity's context is required to show the embedded browser with the user consent form, if the Authorization Code Flow is used.
-Also, it is required in both code flows to create a biometric authentication prompt for secure device key generation.
+Optional.
+An Activity is required to launch the embedded browser with the user consent form, if the Authorization Code Flow is used or UserAuthenticationBehavior.OnDeviceKeyAccess is set on initialize.
 The SDK does not store the activity after this function returns.

 URL-encoded credential offer.
 It is received from the issuer, e.g., using the QR code.
 Currently only offer by value is supported.